dostert01/Level2/README.md

 To build with support for MQTT, it is required to have [Eclipse Mosquitto](https://mosquitto.org/) and its development packages installed.
 [CMakeLists.txt](./framework/CMakeLists.txt) uses `find_package(Mosquito REQUIRED)` to make it available for the build process.
 However, Level2 can still be built without this dependency.
 MQTT support will be excluded from the build if Mosquitto can not be found.

 For successful execution of MQTT related unit tests in [test_mqttconnector.cpp](./framework/tests/test_mqttconnector.cpp) and [test_mqttlistener.cpp](./framework/tests/test_mqttlistener.cpp) it is required to have an MQTT broker listening on port 1883 on the loopback interface.

-## How to use

-First real roundtrip, that makes use of HttpListener to

-- trigger synchronous processing
-- selecting the processing pipeline by parameters from the incoming HTTP request
-- returning processed data to the issuer of the request

-can be found in an integration test in [test_httplistener.cpp](./framework/tests/test_httplistener.cpp).
-Please refer to test function `TEST(HTTPListener, sendsDataBackOnGetRequest)` to see for more details on the source code part of the implementation as well as the configuration of the required (simple) processing pipeline.

-Please find one first sample application [here](./sampleApplications/README.md).
-(Work in Progress ;-) )

 ## Current bucket list